BioinformaticsLabAtMUN/sRNARFTarget/README.md

          2. 1st parameter in both python script name, sRNARFTarget_SHAP.py
          3. 2nd parameter is sRNA id same as in Prediction_probabilities.csv file under sRNARFTargetResult directory and should be in single quotes.
 For example: 'omrA'
          4. 3rd parameter is mRNA id same as in Prediction_probabilities.csv file under sRNARFTargetResult directory and should be in single quotes.
 For example: 'ompT'
-         5. 4th parameter in sRNARFTarget_CP command is feature/variable name.
+         5. 4th parameter in sRNARFTarget_CP command is feature/variable name and should be in single quotes.
 For example : 'GCG'

    #### 4. Notes
          1. 2nd and 3rd parameter are ids of sRNA-mRNA pair taken from Prediction_probabilities.csv file under sRNARFTargetResult directory.